Virtual CBT Psychotherapy: Online Therapy in Ontario

 Learn more about DBT-informed counselling and how it can help you live a calmer and more meaningful life.

 • We offer professional supervision and comprehensive training for mental health practitioners across Ontario.
 Learn advanced techniques and best practices to excel in your clinical practice and provide optimal care for your clients.
-We have multiple trained supervisors to choose from.
+We have man trained supervisors to choose from.

 Learn more about our supervision.

-Celissa and Melissa, Clinical Directors of Virtual CBT Psychotherapy
+Celissa and Melissa, Clinical Directors of Virtual CBT Psychotherapy in Ontario

 Contact Us - We Are Here to Help!